felix-b/AutoPatterns/README.md

   - Provide delegates to factory methods for instantiation of generated types.
 Ability to have multiple constructors per type.

 ### Easy to learn and fun to use
-With **MetaPatterns**, code templates are written in T4-like WYSIWYG concept.
+With **AutoPatterns**, code templates are written in T4-like WYSIWYG concept.
 Yet, they differ from T4 templates, in that:
 - They are regular classes written in C#, just like any other class in your project.
 You can use coding tools you normally do, e.g. code navigation, IntelliSense, refactorings.
 - They don't have to be monolithic.
 Each template in a pipeline can (and should) take responsibility of a specific aspect, adding up to the complete implementation.
 Different templates can implement distinct sets of members, as well as decorate or transform implementation code accumulated by far.
 - While each pipeline is aimed to produce a specific kind of objects (e.g. data entities or configuration sections), the templates are the building blocks which can be reused among the different pipelines.

 ### Opens up modularity and customization scenarios

-With **MetaPatterns**, code generation takes place at run-time, not at design- or compile-time.
+With **AutoPatterns**, code generation takes place at run-time, not at design- or compile-time.
 This opens up interesting possibilities:
 - The code being generated may depend on -- for example, be extended by -- a set of modules configured to load in a specific deployment.
 - Pluggable aspect-oriented composition of application can be achieved by sharing binaries, rather than by sharing code.
 - The need to manage multiple branches of customized codebases can be eliminated.
 All extension/customization modules can reside in the main codebase, and only multiple deployment configurations must be managed.